Grants, Loans and Other Aid Programs

 Apply for financial aid as soon as possible after January 1 of the year you'd like to attend college.
 Most financial aid is based on the financial "need" of each student.
 Need is the difference between the cost of attendance and your family's ability to contribute toward that cost.
 For students who have not yet enrolled in college, the U.S. Department of Education offers a free, introductory financial aid publication, Funding Your Education relating to federal financial aid.

 Students need to fill out the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 for the following fall enrollment.
 You only need to fill out one form to apply for federal, state, and campus-based financial assistance.
 For information call 1-800-4FED-AID; or TDD 1-800-730-8913 for the hearing impaired.

 - Wisconsin Higher Education Grant (WHEG)

 Up to $1,084 per year for Wisconsin residents for up to 10 semesters.
 Must be enrolled at least half time.
 Based on financial need.
-More details are available at the Wisconsin Higher Educational Aids Board.
+Get more details at the Wisconsin Higher Educational Aids Board.

 - Federal Pell Grants